 Thousands that owe child support at risk in Maryland

-It costs to the government 10 cents to electronically transfer money into an account, opposed to $1 to mail a paper check.
+It costs the government 10 cents to electronically transfer money into an account, as opposed to $1 to mail a paper check.
 The Treasury Department could save as much as $1 billion over the next 10 years with the switch to the electronic payment of government benefits next March.

 This sounds like a great idea, but there is one significant snag.
-The state has the potential to freeze the accounts of those that have outstanding child support payments and also receive government benefits.
+The state has the potential to freeze the accounts of those who have outstanding child support payments and also receive government benefits.

 Paper checks safeguard against the state’s ability to garnish all of a person’s government benefits because the receiver would be able to cash the check rather than have it deposited into an account with the potential of being frozen.